-Materials selection requires alignment of design character with the site's visual and ecological context and balancing durability and maintenance considerations, upfront and long-term cost.
+Materials selection requires alignment of design character with the site's visual and ecological context.
+Balancing durability and maintenance considerations in addition to up-front and long-term cost, while a consideration, are not intended to compromise the design goals otherwise set forth in the Design Guidelines.
 While the appropriate balance of these elements will be determined by the parking area's specific program, the following guidelines should be considered on all sites:

-- Choose materials which are sustainable, durable, and environmentally responsive.
-Consider long-term costs and perform Life Cycle cost analyses (including maintenance and replacement) to determine which materials best suit the project. - Utilize sustainable materials which can stand up to the rigors of Midpen's open space lands environments from salt spray coastal settings to exposed high elevation mountains. - Use pressure treated and chemically treated wood judiciously and only where necessary to achieve sustainability and maintenance objectives. - Use wood which can weather naturally, blend into the landscape, and reduce maintenance.
+- Identify and consider materials which are sustainable, durable, and environmentally responsive.
+Consider long-term costs and perform Life Cycle cost analyses (including maintenance and replacement) to determine which materials best suit the project. - Identify and consider sustainable materials which can stand up to the rigors of Midpen's open space lands environments from salt spray coastal settings to exposed high elevation mountains. - Use pressure treated wood consistent with Midpen Details and Specification Guidelines11 and only where necessary to achieve sustainability and maintenance objectives. - Use wood which can weather naturally, blend into the landscape, and reduce maintenance.
 Painted wood should be used sparingly. - Weathering (Corten type) and galvanized steel should be used for metal elements.
 These materials, though fabricated, present the most authentic and natural of the metals and metal finishes.
-On or near saltwater shoreline environments, ensure corrosion resistant fasteners and brackets are used.

-- If using man-made or machine-fabricated materials, select rusticated or matte finishes to avoid reflection and glare and to best complement the natural setting. - Uncoated materials allowed to weather naturally are preferred.
+On or near saltwater shoreline environments, ensure corrosion resistant fasteners and brackets are used. - If using man-made or machine-fabricated materials, select rusticated or matte finishes to avoid reflection and glare and to best complement the natural setting. - Uncoated materials allowed to weather naturally are preferred.
 Where appropriate, durable powder coated surfaces can be considered.